Arch-VQ: Discrete Architecture Representation Learning with Autoregressive Priors: Arch-VQ Architecture

-Once the latent space is discretised using VQ-VAE, we can represent each neural architecture in terms of the codebook indices of their encodings.
-More specifically, the quantized encoding of an architecture $(\mathbf{X}, \mathbf{\tilde{A}})$ is given by $\mathbf{Z}_q \in \mathbb{R}^{K\times D}$ and is obtained by mapping a sequence of closest codebook indices $s \in \{0, 1,2,...|Z|-1\}$ to their respective vectors.
+Once the latent space is discretised using VQ-VAE, we can represent each neural architecture using the codebook indices of their encodings.
+More specifically, the quantized encoding of an architecture $(\mathbf{X}, \mathbf{\tilde{A}})$ is given by $\mathbf{Z}_q \in \mathbb{R}^{K\times D}$ and is obtained by mapping a sequence of closest codebook indices $s \in \{0,1,\dots,|Z|-1\}$ to their respective vectors.

-We represent each architecture as a numerical sequence $s$ and then convert $s$ into a sentence-like format.
-We use this dataset to fine-tune an LLM with teacher forcing, converting it to a text-to-text NLP problem, in which the model learns to generate sequences and fill in the blanks.
-We choose Text-to-Text Transfer Transformer (T5) \cite{Raffel2019ExploringTransformer} and fine-tune it for NASBench-101 and NASBench-201 datasets; all hyperparameters are detailed in the appendix.
-We finetune our model to either generate a sequence or predict the tokens of a masked sequence.
-When masking the sequences, we randomly pick the number of items to mask, and the positions of masks.
-We use 2 types of input/target pairs for ``generate" and ``fill" as below: